designsecurity/progpilot/docs/DEV.md

 ## Dependencies

-This project would not have been possible without these dependencies :
+This project would not have been possible without these dependencies:

 - [ircmaxell/php-cfg](https://github.com/ircmaxell/php-cfg/)
 - [nikic/php-parser](https://github.com/nikic/php-parser/)

 ## Tests

-We are using more than 2400 tests cases from [PHP Vulnerability test suite](https://github.com/stivalet/PHP-Vulnerability-test-suite) for testing our tool.
+More than 2400 tests cases from [PHP Vulnerability test suite](https://github.com/stivalet/PHP-Vulnerability-test-suite) are used to test progpilot.
 To run the tests suite go to [./projects/tests](../projects/tests/) folder and execute [phpunit](https://phpunit.de/).

 ## License